SEMICeu/documentation/editorial_flow.md

 *6. Verify the published artefacts*

-   **Not in the recording:** All the steps above result in a page of the Core Person Vocabulary referring to the specific version of the artefact and reachable trough a public URL structured as follows:`https://semiceu.github.io/Core-Person-Vocabulary/releases/{version}/`.
+   **Not in the recording:** By executing all the above steps will result in a page of the Core Person Vocabulary referring to the specific version of the artefact, which is reachable through a public URL of the following form: `https://semiceu.github.io/Core-Person-Vocabulary/releases/{version}/`.

    This public URL provides the HTML representation of the Core Vocabulary.
-By doing a final check of this URL, the editor ensures quality of work.
+By doing a final check on the content available at this URL, the editor will ensure the quality of work.

  (An example of the data specification page - including all artefacts and contextual information - can be found [at this link](https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/)).